 Book borrowing and lending

 The Fulton Public Library provides access to tens of thousands of books, the majority of which are available for borrowing by anyone with a library card.The libraries collection includes a range of popular fiction, classics, nonfiction and reference works, books of public interest or under public discussion, and subscriptions to popular newspapers and magazines.
 The Fulton Public Library is a quiet space for reading.
 Borrowers may also take books home, as long as they return them at a certain time and in good condition.
 If a borrowed book is returned late, the library may charge a small library fine.
-The Fulton Public Library also provides access to e-books and digital or digitized periodicals as well as printed books.

 The library providse books and other materials for children.
 These items are found in the children’s library .
 Child oriented websites with on-line educational games and programs specifically designed for younger library users are hosted on the library website.
 Other items found include books on CD, young adult literature and other materials for teenagers, and other special items.